 In connection with SCBs and SMBs, the final size of the issue required (and hence the final size of the offering of the SCBs and SMBs) is not known until the ISIN code of the relevant SCBs and SMBs has been closed.
-The maximum amount that can be invested is the total circulating number of Bonds in the relevant ISIN.
-During the opening period, the volume in circulation may be increased through ongoing issues, auctions, pre-issues or block issues.
+The maximum amount that can be invested is the total circulating number of SCBs or SMBs in the relevant ISIN.
+During the opening period, the volume in circulation may be decreased in respect of SMBs and increased in respect of SCBs and SMBs through ongoing issues, auctions, pre-issues or block issues.
 When the opening period ends, no more bonds are issued in an ISIN code, and the volume in circulation can no longer increase.
 The volume in circulation will, on an ongoing basis, be stated on Nasdaq Copenhagen A/S's website, nasdaqomxnordic.com (or on the website of any other relevant regulated market).